posmishka/linux/server/Basic setup.md

 	adduser $username
 	passwd $username

-a) adduser under the root to give him sudo access
+a) adduser under the root in /etc/sudoers to give him sudo access

 	visudo

 > root		ALL=(ALL)       ALL
 > yourname		ALL=(ALL)       NOPASSWD:ALL

-b)add user to the common group for sudo users
+b) add user to the common group for sudo users

 	usermod -aG wheel $username